-B.C. monitors how cannabis policy is working and makes evidence-informed decisions to evolve cannabis policies in support of a strong, diverse, and safe legal sector.
+B.C. monitors how cannabis policy is working and makes evidence-informed decisions to evolve policies in support of a strong, diverse, and safe legal sector.

 B.C.’s priorities for cannabis legalization include: